 Welcome to our Mozambique Travel Guide.
-On this page you’ll find all of our posts about Mozambique travel as well as some useful travel tips about the best time to visit, where to go, things to do, a Mozambique travel budget and much more.
+On this page, you’ll find all of our posts about Mozambique travel as well as some useful travel tips about the best time to visit, where to go, things to do, a helpful Mozambique travel budget, and much more.

 Mozambique is likely far less-developed than you envision.
 When you think of the stunning beach and spectacular diving in Tofo and the Portuguese capital of Maputo, you’re likely going to have images of a tourism hot spot, but that simply isn’t the case.